 sb.Append(“texto”);

-method on StringBuilder
+method inside StringBuilder

 Console.Writeline(sb.ToString())